PedroDoniniLinan/C-Software-UI-Object-oriented-DB-/README.md

 All source code for the entities and interface screens are inside the folder Mantenikola>Mantenikola.

-* It is possible tu run the visual Studio project and see the first two screens, but any other action besides that crashes the program, since there is no connection to the dataabse.
+* It is possible to run the visual Studio project and see the first two screens, but any other action besides that crashes the program, since there is no connection to the dataabse.